 Which reminds me, be prepared to negotiate.
 While it isn’t unheard of for a buyer in a marketplace to pay your asking price, it’s more likely that they will make you an offer below that value.

-Selling Your Domain at Auction
+5. Sell Your Domain at Auction

 Most of the previously mentioned marketplaces have online auctions.
 If you’re going the online route, don’t dismiss eBay.
 I’ve sold a few domains on eBay without issues.